annotation/stam-python/README.md

 In the above example, the `AnnotationDataSet` , `DataKey` and `AnnotationData` are created on-the-fly.
-You can also create them explicitly, as shown in the next snippet, results in the exact same store:
+You can also create them explicitly, as shown in the next snippet, resulting in the exact same store:

 ```python